capytaine/capytaine/docs/user_manual/tutorial.rst

     solver = Nemoh()
     result = solver.solve(problem)

-The :code:`solve` method return a result object.
+The :meth:`~capytaine.Nemoh.Nemoh.solve` method return a result object.
 The result object contains all of the data from the problem it comes from::

     print(result.omega)